-Child support is a complex area of the law that is more involved than a divorce lawyer simply imputing the incomes of the parties into a computer and pressing enter.
-The definition of income can be a contested issue.
-The family law court may order a party to pay for additional expenses referred to as "add-ons" in addition to base child support, which may include such things as child care, activity costs, schools costs, travel costs, health insurance premiums and medical costs not paid by insurance.
+Child support is a complex area of the law that is more involved than simply inputting the incomes of the parties into a computer program and pressing enter.
+The definition of income can be a hotly contested issue.
+The divorce court may order a party to pay for additional expenses referred to as "add-ons" in addition to the base child support.
+Add-ons may include such things as child care, activity costs, schools costs, travel costs, health insurance premiums and medical costs not paid by insurance.
 Other issues that may need to be addressed include such things as the imputation of income, determining the representative period of past earnings to determine most probably future income and how to treat flucuating income.

-The court may order that these "add-on" costs be paid in full by the payor party or divided between the parties in equal or unequal shares.
+The divorce court may order "add-on" costs be paid in full by one party or divided between the parties in equal or unequal shares.

-The family law court may order a base level of child support and a supplemental payment tied to any additional income received over the base salary.
+The divorce court may order a base level of child support and a supplemental payment of any additional income received over the base salary.
 This supplemental child payment is referred to as and "Ostler-Smith" payment.

-Conflicts can exist relative to the calculation of custodial time sharing which impacts the amount of the child support.
+Conflicts may exist relative to the calculation of custodial time sharing which impacts the amount of the child support.

-Child support is based upon the gross income of the parties.
-It includes the following types of income:
+Child support is based upon the gross (not net) income of the parties, including the following types of income:

 - Workers compensation;